-Clinical trial targets advanced prostate cancerDecember 3rd, 2012 in Cancer /
+Clinical trial targets advanced prostate cancerDecember 3, 2012 in Medicine & Health / Cancer

 Select patients with advanced prostate cancer may benefit from a Georgia Health Sciences University Cancer Center clinical trial that looks to improve survival rates of the FDA-approved prostate cancer drug Provenge.